 Who can participate in the Sacraments?

 Typically we serve communion the first Sunday of the month.
-We believe in an open communion, which means any person who identifies as a follower of Jesus may participate in communion, regardless of your religious affiliation.
+We believe in open communion, which means any person who identifies as a follower of Jesus may participate in communion, regardless of your religious affiliation.
 You are welcome to participate if you feel comfortable.
 Other sacraments are available as well.
 Check out our Sacraments page for more information.

 An Open Invitation